abaxoth0/SentinelRBAC/README.md

 -   **LoadSchema(path string)** - Open and reads configuration file (JSON) at the specified path, then this method parse it and assign to `Schema` variable.
 This method also validates `Schema` permissions and merges default roles with service specific roles, so consider this method as recommended way of `Schema` initialization.

--   **DefineSchema(DefaultRoles []Role, Services []Service)** - Initializing new variable and assign `Schema` to it.
+-   **NewSchemaBuilder** - Creates builder for schema.
+When all desired fields will be set use method `Build`, which will assign schema that was built to `Schema` variable.

 ### ROLES

 Roles can be specified by default or services can have their own roles.

+> [!NOTE]
 > Service specific roles will overwrite default roles!

 You can also select one of default roles as origin role, all new users must have this role in your application.

 ### PERMISSIONS

-Permissions can be specified by using special tags.
-Now there are 10 permission tags:
+There are 11 permissions:

+> [!NOTE]
+> The user himself is also an entity.

--   C (Create) - can create any entities
+-   Create - can create any entities.

--   SC (Self Create) - can create entities, which will belong to this user
+-   Self Create - can create entities, which will be related to this user.

--   R (Read) - can read any entity
+-   Read - can read any entity.

--   SR (Self Read) - can read entities, that was created by this user (also can read himself)
+-   Self Read - can read entities, related to this user.

--   U (Update) - can modify any entity
+-   Update - can modify any entity.

--   SU (Self Update) - can modify entities, that was created by this user (also can update himself)
+-   Self Update - can modify entities, related to this user.

--   D (Delete) - can delete any entity
+-   Delete - can delete any entity.

--   SD (Delete) - can delete entities, that was created by this user
+-   Delete - can delete entities, related to this user.

+-   Service - can do service-specific actions, this permission can also be used to determine whether a user is a service.

--   M (Moderator) - can do moderator-specific actions and have C, R, U, D permissions, even if they are not specified.
+-   Moderator - pretty same as Service, but also have C, R, U, D permissions, even if they are not specified.

--   A (Admin) - full access
+-   Admin - full access.

 ### CONFIG EXAMPLE